-Mercedes has dominated the last three years of hybrid generation although Ferrari are definitely on Mercedes’ tail this year.
+Mercedes has dominated the last four years of hybrid generation although Ferrari are definitely on Mercedes’ tail this year.

 Before Mercedes, Red Bull took the domination to another level when they won four consecutive Constructor’s and Driver’s Championships.